 Tamoxifen is a drug which has been used to treat women with early and advanced stages of breast cancer for almost 40 years.
 There is now evidence that it can also help to prevent breast cancer occurring.
-Four large studies have explored the use of Tamoxifen in women at increased risk of breast cancer, and have shown that it decreases the risk by about 40%.
+The evidence for prevention of breast cancer is stronger for women with a high risk of breast cancer (more than a 1-in-3 risk) than it is for women with a moderate risk.
 However, it is still the subject of ongoing research for the prevention of breast cancer and is therefore currently unlicensed for this use in the UK.

 Tamoxifen is a drug which blocks the action of oestrogen (it is sometimes called an anti-oestrogen drug).
 Oestrogen is a natural female hormone which is produced mainly by the ovaries in women before menopause.
 It is important for the functioning of the reproductive system.
-After menopause the ovaries stop producing oestrogen, but low levels of the hormone continue to be produced in fat, liver, muscle, and breast tissue.
+After menopause, the ovaries stop producing oestrogen, but low levels of the hormone continue to be produced in fat, liver, muscle, and breast tissue.